nfogh/qconn-extension/README.md

 * `qConn.target.host`: The hostname or IP of the target QNX system.
 * `qConn.target.port`: The port of the target QNX system (defaults to 8000).
+* `qConn.sdpSearchPaths`: A list of paths to search for QNX SDPs
+* `qconn.additionalSOLibSearchPaths`: A list of paths to search for additional shared objects

 The current host and port of QNX can also be set by clicking on the statusbar
 ![Status bar](resources/images/statusbar.png)